mstarcfd/webapp-example/README.md

 # Architecture

-This web app example uses Python Flask, Celery, Redis, and other libraries to implement the web application.
+This web app example uses Python Flask, Celery, Redis or Rabbitmq, and other libraries to implement the web application.
 Some client side javascript is present to plot data of running cases.

 The backend Celery tasks use 2 different queues: one for general purpose tasks such as pre-processing or exporting files, and one for GPU-specific tasks.
 This lets us isolate the GPU work into a separate task queue which will have real harware resource constraints.